Undergraduate · Peking University · DAIR Lab

 A system in which embodied AI agents autonomously plan and conduct scientific experiments — research automation extended into the physical world.

 Working on automating the AI stack across algorithms, research, and infrastructure.
-Advised by Prof. Bin Cui and Asst.
-Prof. Xupeng Miao.
+Advised by Prof. Bin Cui.

 Research on vision-based, RL-driven non-prehensile grasping; RL controllers for legged robots.
 Advised by Prof. He Wang.